ranavijaya/Implementing-Prediction-Experiments/README.md

 ## Summary

-1. We write code to train and evaluate models using both the two-way holdout method, and an evaluation approach appropriate for models with hyperparameters that uses k-fold cross validation plus a test set.
+1.We write code to train and evaluate models using both the two-way holdout method, and an evaluation approach appropriate for models with hyperparameters that uses k-fold cross validation plus a test set.
-2. Optimized a machine learning model.
+2.Optimized a machine learning model.
 We use gradient descent to optimize a logistic regression model.
-3. Additionally, we Perform optimization with a different algorithm (Newton-Raphson)
+3.Additionally, we Perform optimization with a different algorithm (Newton-Raphson)